thinkryan/dev-productivity/lessons/terminal-multiplexing-5.md

 There are several ways to make this easy to use.
 1. we can use zsh to bindkey
 2. we can use tmux to bindkey
+3. make it available in your path
+4. call out from vim

+We also need to store in a place that we don't lose... where could that be?

 <br />
 <br />